 DST has published a white paper `Simulation of Investment of Private Sector into Research and Development in India ' (2013) prepared by joint committee of industry and government.
 The committee addressed the very fundamental question- how much is private sector investment in R&D today.
-The clear answer- no one knows
+The clear answer- no one knows.

 Excerpts from the report: